fhilitski/Arduino-PID-Temperature-Control/README.md

 Required Hardware:

 	Arduino Uno Board - to control the process

   	Thermocouple, Thermistor or other temperature sensor  - to measure the temperature

   	Heating/Cooling element (like Peltier device) - to heat or cool

-  	Power Source  - to supplu power to the Arduino board and the heater/cooler
+  	Power Source  - to supply power to the Arduino board and the heater/cooler

 The project can be improved by using LED screen, button inputs, Bluetooth or Internet connectivity, and many other things limited only by ones imagination and creativity.